File system sharing (osxfs)Estimated reading time: 15 minutes

 through a number of different avenues.
 The osxfs project started in December

 We appreciate your understanding as we continue development of the product and work on all dimensions of performance.
-We want to continue to work with the community on this, so please continue to report issues as you find them.
+We want to continue to work with the community on this, so continue to report issues as you find them.
 We look forward to collaborating with you on ideas and on the source code itself.mac, osxfs